LONJEZ/Delivery_app/README.md

             self.trackers.insert(id, new_tracker);
         }

  Here I implement track_package method  to query parcel location.
 This method check if the parcel id and the number are equal if the are not the location cannot be accessed.

         pub fn track_package(&self, id: u16, phone: usize) -> String {
             if self.parcels[&id].sender_phone_no != phone {
                 log!("Only package owners can tracker packages !");
             }
             self.trackers[&id].current_location.clone()
         }
         }

-Here this function impliments a dummy near account  used for testing
+Here this function impliments a dummy near account  used for testing.

             fn get_context(input: Vec<u8>, is_view: bool) -> VMContext {
                 VMContext {